Gary Kellgren: Record Plant

 In 1967, Kellgren and Stone built the first of the three Record Plant Recording Studios in Manhattan.
 Kellgren was the creative and recording side, Stone the business side, and their third partner, Ancky Johnson, Revlon heiress, provided the financial backing.
 Kellgren had already been working with many of the top artists of the day, like Hendrix, so when he opened the Record Plant, they followed.
 Mitch Mitchell: "We went there [the Record Plant NY] because Gary Kellgren, who we'd worked with at Mayfair, had raised the money with a partner and managed to start the Record Plant."
 The NY Record Plant was booked solid for three months in advance at the time of the opening.

 The first album to come out of there was Electric Ladyland by Jimi Hendrix.
 Stone later said in an interview that Gary, having worked all night, would very often be out cold on the couch, with Jimi still in the studio glaring through the haze at the speakers.
 They would sometimes go three and four days without stopping.
 Out of those sessions came Electric Ladyland, the Record Plant's first record.
 Other people have taken credit for the record, but about ninety percent of it was done in Studio A in New York with Gary and Jimi.
 One of the last to record there was John Lennon, who left the studio to go home the night he was murdered.

 Almost two years after the launch of the New York Studio, Kellgren and Stone opened up the Los Angeles Record Plant.
 The first big mix session was for the Woodstock soundtrack.
 It was also where John Lennon and Paul McCartney played together for the last time during an all night jam session in 1974.

-Record Plant Sausalito opened in 1972, where Fleetwood Mac's Rumours was recorded as was Bob Marley & the Wailers' Talkin' Blues which was done live in a closed session for an in-studio broadcast from San Francisco radio station KSAN.
+Record Plant Sausalito opened in 1972, where Fleetwood Mac's Rumours was recorded as was Bob Marley and the Wailers' Talkin' Blues which was done live in a closed session for an in-studio broadcast from San Francisco radio station KSAN.

 Death

-On July 20, 1977, Kellgren and his girlfriend/secretary Kristianne Gaines were found dead in the swimming pool at his residence in Hollywood.
+On July 20, 1977, Kellgren and his secretary and girlfriend Kristianne Gaines were found dead in the swimming pool at his residence in Hollywood.
 A business associate of Kellgren was in the house at the time; he called police and reported that Kellgren had recently been in surgery, and that he had been swimming in the deep end of the pool.
 Gaines, 34, a resident of Los Angeles, was last seen alive sitting on a raft in the pool; she could not swim.
 The incident was called "a double accidental drowning" by the police.
 Two days later, an investigator told reporters that there was no indication of "foul play".
 Guitarist Ronnie Wood wrote that Kellgren probably died from electric shock while trying to fix some underwater speakers in his pool, and that Gaines drowned trying to save him.

-Kellgren was survived by his wife Marta, their two children Devon and Mark, his sister Aleda, and his mother Crystal.